l3x/golang-code-examples/README.md

 The best way to learn is by example.

-This is a collection of Go language examples that demonstrate various concepts.
+This is a collection of Go code examples that demonstrate various concepts.

 Read the companion articles at the [Golang Code Examples web site] (http://l3x.github.io/golang-code-examples/).